KrzysztofRajmund/KrzysztofRajmund/README.md

 I am interested in creating new things and passionate about practical aspects of coding.
 -----------------------------------------------

-* 🤝  I'm open to collaborating on web, smartTV and mobile apps.
+* 🤝  I'm open to collaborating on web, smartTV and mobile apps development.